 Scandinavian Yacht Charter

-From base in Sweden head to the serene Stockholm archipelago while enjoying long summer nights, big city culture, expansive beaches and some of the world’s most breathtaking scenery.
+From our base in Sweden, head to the serene Stockholm archipelago all while enjoying long summer nights, big city culture, expansive beaches and some of the world’s most breathtaking scenery.

 Top things to do in Scandinavia

 Sweden’s capital is spread across 14 islands and Gamla Stan (Swedish for ‘Old Town’) is one of the prettiest.
 Wander around charming cobblestoned streets, enjoy a cinnamon bun at one of the many cafes and visit the Royal Palace, the official residence of Sweden’s monarchy.

 The second largest archipelago in the Baltic Sea is made up of almost 30,000 islets, islands and rocks, each with their own character and home to many Swedes’ summer houses.
 We recommend paying a visit to Ljusterö for its water sport activities and the nature reserve on Kålgård island.

 Celebrate Midsummer Scandinavian style

 If you’re visiting Scandinavia in June, then you’re in for a treat.
 In Sweden especially, the longest day of the year is celebrated nationally.
 If you’re in Stockholm, head over to Skansen, where you can dance around a maypole, make flower crowns and sing traditional Swedish songs.

 Thirty minutes north of Stockholm lies the university city of Sweden.
 Perfect for a day trip while on your Scandinavian yacht charter, visit the iconic cathedral, stroll around the botanical gardens and shop on Svartbäcksgatan, which leads to Uppsala’s main square, Stora Torget.

 Cross the Öresund Bridge